SpongePowered/SpongeDocs/source/plugin/optional/basic.rst

 So what does this mean?

-In a nutshell, no longer do plugin authors have to worry about may/may not return ``null``, instead the very possibility of a particular object not being available becomes encoded in the very fabric of their plugin code.
-This has the same level of inherent safety as just null-checking the hell out of everything, but with the benefit of much more elegant and readable code in order to do so.
+In a nutshell, no longer do plugin authors have to worry about the possibility of ``null`` being returned.
+Instead the very possibility of a particular object not being available becomes encoded in the very fabric of their plugin code.
+This has the same level of inherent safety as constantly performing null-checks, but with the benefit of much more elegant and readable code in order to do so.

 To see why, let's take a look at the above example, converted to use a ``getFoo`` method which returns ``Optional<Foo>`` instead:

 .. code-block:: java

     public void someEventHandler(Entity someEntity) {
         Optional<Foo> entityFoo = someEntity.getFoo();
         if (entityFoo.isPresent()) {
             entityFoo.get().bar();
         }
     }

 You may note that this example looks very much like a standard null-check, however the use of ``Optional`` actually carries a little more information in the same amount of code.
 For example, it is not necessary for someone reading